vamsibrp/vamsibrp.github.io/_posts/2021-01-18-How-is-Docker-changing-things.markdown

 ### Up-Next

+Refer [Best-practices-in-dockerfile](https://vamsibrp.github.io/Best-practices-in-Docker/) for best practices in writing a dockerfile to create an image.

-I'll come up with a working example and with the best-practices to be followed while writing Dockerfile
+I'll come up with a working example to be followed while writing Dockerfile in future as I dive deep.

 ### References: